ivanhofer/sveltekit-typescript-showcase/README.md

 missing documentation.
 That's why I decided to create this repository with some examples that should help you learn the concepts better.
 I hope you find it useful.

+[Become a sponsor :heart:](https://github.com/sponsors/ivanhofer) if you want to support my open source contributions.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------------------------------------------------------------------>